 Regulators, particularly in the financial services sector, have made clear that they expect board and management involvement in data security.
-For example, the financial sector Interagency Guidelines Establishing Information Security Standards provide that the board of directors or an appropriate committee of the board shall approve the entity's written information security programme and oversee the development, implementation and maintenance of the programme, including assigning specific responsibility for its implementation and reviewing reports from management.
+For example, for the financial sector, the Interagency Guidelines Establishing Information Security Standards provide that the board of directors or an appropriate committee of the board shall approve the entity's written information security programme and oversee the development, implementation and maintenance of the programme, including assigning specific responsibility for its implementation and reviewing reports from management.
 Similarly, the FFIEC IT Examination Handbook Management Booklet emphasises the importance of board oversight and management implementation of effective IT programmes, including IT security.
+The NYDFS cybersecurity requirements also mandate that a covered financial institution's cybersecurity policy be approved by a senior officer, the board of directors, or a board committee; that the senior official overseeing the programme report at least annually to the board or equivalent governing body; and that the board or a senior official certify the entity's compliance with the regulatory requirements.

 US corporate directors are, generally, not required by law to have specific expertise in cybersecurity areas.
 D&Os are generally responsible for proactively monitoring, managing and educating themselves on risks to the company, including cybersecurity risks and trends.
 Boards that fail to account for cybersecurity risks to a business may leave their companies vulnerable to a variety of civil litigation claims for failure to adequately maintain cyber and data protections, and prevent unauthorised access to consumer personal and financial information.
 In light of the growing emphasis on managing cybersecurity concerns, an increasing number of companies in the United States hire outside experts to report to the board on cybersecurity issues on a regular basis.
 In addition, boards are increasingly examining board committees to ensure that there is appropriate board oversight of the company's data security and privacy procedures.
+For public companies, the recently issued SEC guidance indicates that required securities disclosures about how a company's board administers its risk oversight function should include a discussion of the board's role in overseeing the management of cybersecurity risks where such risks are material to a company's business.
+As part of this disclosure, the Guidance encourages companies to include a discussion about how the board interacts with management on cybersecurity issues.